Esketamine

-If you’ve been living with treatment-resistant depression or other difficult-to-manage mood disorders, esketamine may offer new hope.
-At Hirondelle Private Hospital, we provide evidence-based esketamine therapy in a safe, medically supervised environment to support your recovery.
+If you’ve been living with treatment-resistant depression or other difficult-to-manage mood symptoms, esketamine may offer a new treatment option.

 What Is Esketamine?

 Esketamine is a fast-acting antidepressant delivered as a nasal spray.
-It is derived from ketamine and works differently from traditional antidepressants, targeting glutamate (a key neurotransmitter involved in mood regulation).
-This can lead to rapid improvements in depressive symptoms, especially for individuals who haven’t responded well to other treatments.
+It is derived from ketamine and works differently from traditional antidepressants by targeting glutamate, a key neurotransmitter involved in mood regulation.

-Esketamine is approved for use in Australia under strict prescribing guidelines and is typically used alongside an oral antidepressant.
+Esketamine is approved for use in Australia under strict prescribing guidelines and is usually used alongside an oral antidepressant.

 A comprehensive psychiatric assessment is required before starting treatment.